 Do you hate rock music?
 If your answer is yes, maybe you’re responding less to what the genre produces than to what your radio does and doesn’t deliver.

-I love rock music, but in Phoenix (and many other cities), I hate rock radio.
+I love rock music, but in my current hometown of Phoenix (and many other cities), I hate rock radio.
 Most of the announcers are loud and puerile and seem to know little about the records they play beyond title and artist—if that.
 More important, those records reflect a tiny and largely inane portion of what rock has to offer; and playlists have become so rigid and brief that, when a good song does get aired, it receives so much exposure that I wind up hating it.
 Even oldies are put on “heavy rotation,” which means that a song I once loved but haven’t heard in 10 years can suddenly be played enough to make me detest it.

 I understand that radio programmers are motivated by ratings—in other words, dollars.
 But don’t tell me that radio simply delivers what people want to hear.
-For one thing, the brevity of playlists, a narrow definition of “acceptable” music and a general take-no-chances attitude have conspired to minimize or eliminate exposure to lots of extremely popular music, including such recent million-selling LPs as Bruce Springsteen’s Nebraska and the Clash’s Combat Rock.
+For one thing, the brevity of playlists, a narrow definition of “acceptable” music, and a general take-no-chances attitude have conspired to minimize or eliminate exposure to lots of extremely popular music, including such recent million-selling LPs as Bruce Springsteen’s Nebraska and the Clash’s Combat Rock.

 Perhaps a better retort to those who say that radio delivers what sells is that radio shapes tastes as well as mirrors them.
 You can’t like what you’ve never heard, and how often on Phoenix radio have you heard, for example, Lou Reed’s The Blue Mask, Grand Master Flash’s “The Message,” or Richard and Linda Thompson’s Shoot Out the Lights?
 Chances are, you haven’t even heard of them, much less heard them, yet they all rank among the 11 best albums and singles of 1982, according to a recent Rolling Stone survey of 22 of the nation’s top popular-music critics.